adityakanthe10/Swigato/README.md

-# Swigato Food Delivery Platform
+# Swigato Food Delivery Platform [Website Link](https://food-delivery-app-frontend-krqb.onrender.com/)

 ![Main Page](images/mainpage.png)

 ## Project Description

-Swigato is a fully functional food delivery platform that enables users to browse, order, and rate food from various restaurants.
+Swigato is a fully functional online food delivery platform that enables users to browse, and order food from various restaurants.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

 Swigato aims to provide:
 - A seamless and efficient food ordering experience for users.